Tserrof7/Whats-Your-Jam-Final-Project/spotify-readme.md

    streamlit run dashboard.py
    ```
    Ensure you have an active Spotify device ready, then use the Play buttons to trigger playback.
+   Streamlit expects to run a plain Python script using the command streamlit run dashboard.py.
+   Notebooks contain extra metadata and are designed for interactive exploration, not for serving as production web apps.

 ## Project Structure